Wonderputt: Sales

 Millidge recounted that the game was a financial success, with the game receiving 100,000 paid downloads and becoming the #1 paid app on the UK charts.

 Accolades

 In 2012, the game received a nomination for Excellence in Visual Art at the Independent Games Festival.
 In 2014, the game was nominated for a Webby Award for the Best Tablet Game.

 Sequel

 In December 2022, a sequel titled Wonderputt Forever was announced and released for iOS, Android, and Steam.
 The mobile version was released exclusively as part of the Netflix Games service.
+The mobile version was removed from the Netflix Games service on December 9th, 2025.